adityadhopade/interview_deck/kubernetes_trivia.md

 ---

-### What are serivce in K8 ?
+### What are services in K8?

-- Service is a way that provides a endpoint of PODs.
+- Service is a way that provides an endpoint of PODs.
 - Service provides the `service discovery` to the PODS
-- The Pods can be easily idenified with the help of selector `labels` in the PODs which helps in grouping the PODs.
+- The Pods can be easily identified with the help of selector `labels` in the PODs which helps in grouping the PODs.
-  - `Service Discovery` - idenify the PODs without having to remmber its IP with the concept of Namespace
+  - `Service Discovery` - identify the PODs without having to remember its IP with the concept of Namespace
   - eg. service.namespace.cluster.svc.local becomes like the Doman name.
-- Even if pods restart then it can easily identify the pods with the selector labels and url in this format `service.namespace.cluster.svc.local`
+- Even if pods restart then it can easily identify the pods with the selector labels and URL in this format `service.namespace.cluster.svc.local`
 - Services are classified into multiple types
   - a> ClusterIp( Default; For internal Communication of Pods),
-  - b> NodePort (Preffered for Communication within the same VPC).
+  - b> NodePort (Preferred for Communication within the same VPC).
   - c> LoadBalancer (Depends on the Cloud Provider for the External Communication)
-  - d> Ingress (Most widely used in the Industry; it maintains a route table insiide it for the path based routing)
+  - d> Ingress (Most widely used in the Industry; it maintains a route table inside it for the path based routing)
-  - e> External Name (Newly intreoduced not widely used)
+  - e> External Name (Newly introduced not widely used)

 ---

 ### What are the Endpoints in K8s?

-- Endpoints assosiate POD's to the services.
+- Endpoints associate POD's to the services.

-- Pods have Ip addresses
+- Pods have IP addresses
-- Service has a Ip address and a PORT
+- Service has an Ip address and a PORT
 - Also service gets and URL like service_name.namespace.cluster.service.local.
-Thse service_name and namespace will keep on changing.
+This service_name and namespace will keep on changing.
 - eg> my-app.default.cluster.svc.local

 - If a pod goes down then it should be updated in Loadbalancer; so LB should not route the traffic to the pod which is down.
-Who would manage that ?
+Who would manage that?
 (Service does not do that)
 - Service jobs is to identify what traffic is coming in and what endpoints need to mention.

-- Somebody in the middle is responsible for one to one mapping of list of endpoints; These component is called as `Endpoints`.
+- Somebody in the middle is responsible for a one-to-one mapping of the list of endpoints; This component is called `Endpoints`.
 - It is similar to nginx.config folder.
 - **[NOTE]** We do not need to explicitly create the Endpoint (auto-created) as we have done for service and deployments.
-- Whenever a new pod is added the entry will be added into the table and same if pod gets down then the entry in the table also gets deleted.
+- Whenever a new pod is added the entry will be added to the table and if pod gets down then the entry in the table also gets deleted.
   ![Alt text](image-19.png)

-- As a user we will hit the service<svc> on the serive url which internally translates to IP Address of the service (Service Discovery) looks for Endpoints.
+- As a user, we will hit the service<svc> on the service URL which internally translates to the IP Address of the service (Service Discovery) and looks for Endpoints.

 - Service Endpoint also acts as a Controller.
-- Endpoints are system created as oppose to services, deployments etc.
+- Endpoints are system-created as opposed to services, deployments, etc.
 - **[NOTE]** Pod mapping is done with the help of Endpoint and not the Service.

 ```